Chapter 61 BWV 194 Höchsterwünschtes Freudenfest

 The fourth movement is another secco recitative, the only one in a minor mode.
 At first there may seem to be no obvious reason for this apart from the tonal variety which is generally essential over the course of an extended work.
 But in all probability it represents the gloom of the as yet unlit soul, encompassed with vanity and waiting to be purified in readiness for His entrance.
 The movement ends with a prayer for the Eye of Divinity to fall upon us that we may lay our offerings before His Throne.
 Yet again the recitative is direct and uncluttered with imagery, the one musical emphasis being the modest melisma on Fruede----joy----in bar 15.
 Though beginning in the minor Bach ends in Eb major, the key of the next movement; the metaphor of moving from darkness to light is thus tonally encapsulated.

 The soprano aria is an energetic gavotte, one of the established suite movements frequently chosen by Bach when conveying images of moving towards or into heaven.
-This is certainly within the subtext of the verse although the more obvious picture is that of God’s fire piercing, preserving and purging us in readiness for that journey.
-The ritornello melody is extraordinarily fecund, its driving quavers insistently urging the listener along and the little bursts of semiquavers doubtless representing the Divine flames.
+This is certainly within the subtext of the verse, although the more obvious picture is that of God′s fire piercing, preserving and purging us in readiness for that journey.
+The ritornello melody is extraordinarily fecund, its driving quavers insistently urging the listener along and the little bursts of semiquavers possibly representing the Divine flickering of flames.